Last Updated on33 minutes to read

 Freelancers work well for all budgets, even the smallest, as there’s plenty of flexibility in how they are paid.

-42% of marketers told us that they pay freelancers a flat fee, a single payment for a project or group of projects, making it easy for any business to set a budget and choose a freelancer who fits the budget.
+About 42% of marketers told us that they pay freelancers a flat fee, a single payment for a project or group of projects, making it easy for any business to set a budget and choose a freelancer who fits the budget.

-Biggest Benefits of Freelancers
+Biggest benefits of freelancers

 Even when your in-house team is bogged down with responsibilities, freelance writers help you deliver the content you need with a quick turnaround.
 Hardeep Johar of Stone & Tile Shoppe told us, “When you have in-house copywriters, you need to make sure you consistently supply them with topics and dedicate your time to provide feedback.
 In some cases, you will find this impossible, and this will mostly result in downtime of your people.
 Working with freelancers, you get precisely the amount of content that you need and when you need it.
 In some cases, you will have a team working for you, and then you may have a few months break from content development.”